Leadership on Main

 Speaker: RJ Nemer, President, The University of Akron

-Robert J. (R.J.)
-Nemer is the 19th president of The University of Akron (UA).
-He began his tenure on May 15, 2024.
-Nemer is a double alumnus of The University of Akron, with a Bachelor of Science in Business Administration and a J.D. from the School of Law.
+Nemer is a double alumnus of The University of Akron, with a Bachelor of Science in Business Administration and a Juris Doctor degree from the School of Law.

-In January 2022, Nemer was selected from a large field of qualified candidates and named dean of the UA College of Business, serving in that role for more than two years before being named president.
+Following a two-decade career spanning sports and marketing, in January of 2022, Nemer was selected from a large field of qualified candidates and named dean of The University of Akron College of Business, serving in that role for more than two years before being named UA's president.

 November 12